 You’ll find that you end up with a lot of extra sourdough starter after your daily feeding.
 I like to store my excess starter in a glass jar or food-safe plastic container in the refrigerator.
 This sourdough discard acidifies, prevents mold growth, and can be stored without being fed for months.

-If you find any fuzzy growth on the surface of your sourdough discard, throw it away immediately.
+TIP: If you find any fuzzy growth on the surface of your sourdough discard, throw it away immediately.
 You’ll also want to watch out for any discoloration, traces of beige and pink are a sign that a harmful pathogen has taken over your discard.

 Sourdough Discard Dessert Recipes

-Dessert recipes are a delicious way to make use of your sourdough discard.
+Dessert recipes are a delicious way to use your sourdough discard.
 With a little flour, sugar, milk, baking soda, baking powder and butter you can make so many sweet sourdough recipes.
 From unique flavors to comforting traditional recipes, you’ll love these delicious dessert recipes.